Mental Health Services Portsmouth

-Read more about our Mental Health Services in Portsmouth below.
+If you live in Portsmouth, we recommend staying on this page and reading more about our Mental Health Services in Portsmouth below.

 WRAP® Wellness Recovery Action Plan

 WRAP® or the Wellness Recovery Action Plan® is a self-help tool that promotes wellness and comes from an evidence-based approach.
 Mary Ellen Copeland created WRAP® in 1997 and since then it has been used to help people get and stay well.
-WRAP® works for mental, physical and general life issues so it is a good all-round tool to improve your life.
+WRAP® works for mental, physical and general life issues so it is a good all-around tool to improve your life.